 Folders is a language where the program is encoded into a directory structure.
 All files within are ignored, as are the names of the folders.
 Commands and expressions are encoded by the pattern of folders within folders.
-Source code for the Folders compiler can be found on github.
+Source code for the reference Folders C# compiler can be found on github.

 Like programming languages themselves (which are only lists of rules), the Folders language is dematerialized.
 Files, the equivalent of "content" within an operating system are gone, leaving only folders, structural elements.